Marc-Hab/peer-evaluation-website/README.md

 ## 🖼️ Screenshots / GIFs

-> _Add screenshots or screen recordings to give users a visual idea of how Peerly works._
+> Here are screenshots and screen recordings to give a visual idea of how Peerly works.

 - 📸 **Sign-Up Page**
   ![signup-placeholder](media/signup.png)